England's Hide-and-Seek Hotel Plan Fails Miserably

-England reportedly booked 15 different hotels to throw Mexico fans off the scent, and it didn't matter one bit.
+England reportedly booked 15 hotels to dodge Mexico fans before the World Cup match, and it didn't matter one bit.

 via @barstoolsports

-An aerial look at the crowd swarming a nearby pedestrian bridge as flares light up the night sky.
+An aerial look at the scene from the nearby pedestrian bridge, packed with fans as flares streak through the smoke.

 via @PardonMyTake